jashna14/Bulk-Purchase-App/README.md

 npm start
 ```

-## Running the boilerplate
+## Running the code

 Run Mongo daemon:
 ```
 sudo mongod
 ```
-Mongo will be running on port 27017.
+Mongo will be running on port 4000.

 To create a database:
 ```